 In the quest for long, lush lashes, options abound.
 From daily use, lash-building serums and boosters to temporary fixes like mascaras and falsies, to longer-term investments like lash extensions — even the wimpiest of lashes can look luxurious.

 The latest way to cop come-hither, fluttery lashes are magnetic — literally — and can elevate your lashes to look miles long and ultra voluminous.
-Plus, long lashes can actually make your eyes appear bigger and more of a focal point, instead of just another feature on your face.
-But are magnetic eyelashes actually safe for your precious peepers?
+But are magnetic eyelashes actually safe?
 Let's find out.
+Plus, learn what you can do to encourage fuller, thicker lashes naturally.

 For those days when even the best mascara just won't cut it, going faux can take your lashes to the next level.
 You’ve likely worn false eyelashes at some point (bridesmaid duty calls) — they are a tried-and-true makeup artist trick for a long, lush lash look.
 Until recently, falsies brought to mind the more traditional strip lashes — and with them, messy glues, pesky tweezers and tricky placement along your eyelids.
 The latest innovation, however, is done without glue.
 Instead, you use magnetic eyelashes that attach to magnetic eyeliner.